What do I need to know before moving to Tulum?

 When we asked people what advice they would give someone preparing to move to Tulum, they said...

 "Before moving to Tulum, expats should know that the cost of living is relatively high compared to other parts of Mexico due to its popularity as a tourist destination.
 It's important to understand that while Spanish is the official language, English is widely spoken in tourist areas.
 Expats should be aware that Tulum is located in a tropical climate, which means it can be hot and humid, with a rainy season from May to October.
 Healthcare in Tulum is adequate for minor health issues, but for serious conditions, you may need to travel to Playa del Carmen or Cancun.
 Expats should also know that while Tulum is generally safe, like any tourist destination, it can have issues with petty crime, so it's important to take standard precautions to protect your belongings.
 It's also important to note that Tulum is a small town with limited resources, so it may not have all the amenities and services that you're used to.
 Expats should be prepared for a slower pace of life, which is part of Tulum's charm for many people.
 Understanding the visa requirements is crucial before moving to Mexico.
 For stays longer than 180 days, you will need to apply for a temporary resident visa.
 Expats should also be aware of the local customs and traditions to respect the local culture.
 It's also recommended to learn about the local cuisine, as Tulum is known for its food scene, with a mix of traditional Mexican, Mayan, and international cuisine.
 Lastly, expats should know that Tulum is known for its eco-friendly lifestyle.
 Many homes and businesses use solar power, composting, and other sustainable practices.
-Therefore, being environmentally conscious is a part of living in Tulum," remarked another expat who made the move to Tulum, Mexico.
+Therefore, being environmentally conscious is a part of living in Tulum," said another expat in Tulum, Mexico.

 Other Questions: